eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **Flier, flyer**

->Flyer is the preffered name for a person flying an aircraft or for a handbill.   *Please post the flyer on the bulletin board.
+>Flyer is the preferred name for a person flying an aircraft or for a handbill.   *Please post the flyer on the bulletin board.
 The Western Flyer.* Use the word flier in the phrase take a flier, meaning to take a big risk.

 **Fraternal organizations and service clubs**

-> Capitalize the proper names:  *Fraternal Order of Police, Rotary Club*
+> Capitalize the proper names:  *Fraternal Order of Police, Rotary Club*.

 > Capitalize the words that describe membership:  *He is a Rotarian.*

-**full time, part time**
+**Full time, part time**

 >Hyphenate the adjective, not the noun.